carlosp420/nymphalidae_diversification/MS.md

-Solanaceae plants contain chemical compounds and it has been suggested that the high diversity of Ithomiini is consistent with the “escape-and-radiate scenario” due to a shift onto Solanaceae (Fordyce 2010) and radiation scenarios among chemically different lineages of Solanaceae plants (Brown, 1987; Willmott and Freitas, 2006).
+Solanaceae plants contain chemical compounds and it has been suggested that the high diversity of Ithomiini is consistent with the “escape-and-radiate scenario” due to a shift onto Solanaceae (Fordyce 2010) and radiation scenarios among chemically different lineages of Solanaceae plants [@brown1987; Willmott and Freitas, 2006].
 According to this theory, the shift from Apocynaceae to Solanaceae allowed Ithomiini to invade newly available resources due to a possible key innovation that allowed them cope with secondary metabolites of the new hosts.
 Additional studies are needed